silicakes/deluge-extensions/README.md

 3.  🔐 When prompted by the browser, **Allow** MIDI access.
 4.  🖱️ Select your Deluge from the MIDI **input** and **output** dropdown menus.
     - ✨ **Pro Tip:** If a device named `Deluge Port 3` is found, DEx will try to select it automatically if 'Connect Automatically' is checked!
+5.  📱 **PWA Installation** (Optional): On compatible browsers, look for the "Add to Home Screen" prompt or use the browser's install option to install DEx as a standalone app.

 ## How to Use 🎛️